dslaborg/sleep-mice-tuebingen/README.md

 * -e, --experiment: name of experiment to transform data to, there must be a file *\<experiment\>.py* in the config folder

+### evaluate_experiment.py
+evaluates best model in given *experiment* on data from passed dataset; results are loggedin a log file in `EXPERIMENT_DIR` and plots are created in `VISUALS_DIR`

+**Parameters:**
+* -e, --experiment: name of experiment to evaluate best model from, there must be a file *\<experiment\>.py* in the config folder
+* -d, --dataset: dataset to load data from, there must exist a corresponding table in your transformed data

 <br>

 ## configuration parameters